profile photo

 • (Apr 2025) Serving as the General Chair for the Women in Machine Learning symposium at ICML 2025.

-• (Sep 2024) Started a research internship at Microsoft Research Cambridge on the Game Intelligence team.
+• (Sep 2024) Started a research internship at Microsoft Research on the Game Intelligence team.

-• (Apr 2024) Started a research internship at Google Zurich on the Gemini team.
+• (Apr 2024) Started a research internship with the Gemini team.

-• (Jul 2023) Started a research internship at Bloomberg AI in London on the Question Answering team.
+• (Jul 2023) Started a research internship at Bloomberg AI with the Question Answering team.

 Research